NHSDigital/rap-community-of-practice/development-approach/07_notebooks_versus_ide_development.md

 Where notebooks focus on analytical work, IDEs are designed for software development: they offer numerous features to support the person writing the code, through features like autocompletion and autoformatting to syntax highlighting and linting.
 IDEs can be configured to spot potential syntax errors and bugs at the time of writing, which makes spotting them much easier.

 **IDEs often make writing code simpler and easier** by taking many of the tedious and monotonous away from the developer, often with the result that **code is faster to write, easier to read and of higher quality**.
 While some such features exist in notebooks, such as autoclosure of brackets and quotations, the scope of the functionality is quite limited.

+### Interactive cells in IDEs
+Some IDEs offer ways to use [Jupyter-like cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) within scripts/modules: special comments in the code (e.g. VSCode and Spyder use `# %%`) are used to mark different 'cells'; the IDE or some extensions (e.g. the Python extension in VSCode) will identify these comments and allow code within a cell to be run 'interactively'; results from running interactive cells are stored in an IPython kernel that the IDE is running, but **no outputs are saved within the code or the metadata** as they with Jupyter notebooks.

+Using interactive cells in IDEs can offer a nice balance for analysts implementing RAP in their working practices:
+- Interactive cells allow for data [exploration and analysis through code](#interactive-outputs)
+- But, since the cells are marked out by comments, the code is still a module or script, rather than a notebook
+- This comes with all the [benefits of an IDE workflow](#why-use-ides-over-notebooks), without [risking accidental PII disclosure](#sharing-notebooks-can-lead-to-accidental-PII-disclosure).

 ## Where do I go from here?
 Hopefully, it is clear that there is no 'right' or 'wrong' choice when it comes to workflow: rather it is a question of which workflow is going to better support the needs of the project.